Medieval monk directing choir

 What does this mean for the way I teach chant?

-Since I also teach chant, it may help to say concretely what I actually teach in practice.
-The style I present to students can be generally summarized this way:
+Since I also teach chant, it may be helpful to say concretely what I actually teach in practice.
+The style I present to students can be generally summarized as follows:

 - Chant is first and foremost prayer.
-Whenever possible, one should always meditate on the text first, then study its literal/spiritual/liturgical meaning, syntax, etc. before going to the melody.
+Whenever possible, one should always meditate on the text first, then study its literal, spiritual, and liturgical meaning, syntax, etc. before going to the melody.

 - Rhythm and melody are heavily shaped by the text: accent, syntax, and the natural flow of the language.

-- The semiology of Dom Cardine and his disciples.
+- Semiology of Dom Cardine and his disciples.

 - Modality is approached along the lines developed by Dom Jean Claire and his disciples.

-This is, in essence, the same general orientation taught at the Church’s own Pontifical Institutes of Sacred Music in places like Rome and Milan, and so in a certain sense it reflects how the Church intends chant to be learned and sung within the context of the liturgy.
+This is, in essence, the same general orientation taught at the Church’s own Pontifical Institutes of Sacred Music in places like Rome and Milan, and so in a certain sense, it reflects how the Church intends chant to be learned and sung within the context of the liturgy, even if it hasn't made an official statement yet.
 This framework represents a living, ecclesial approach to chant—a method rooted in research yet oriented toward real prayer and service to the liturgy.

 It is not the only possible way to sing chant, and I remain open to the many voices and paths within this rich tradition.
 But in my teaching, I find it important to remain grounded in what the Church herself has cultivated and commended through her official institutions.
 It helps ensure that what I hand on is not my own invention or personal feelings, but part of an ongoing musical and spiritual heritage, approved and supported by the Church herself.

-Finally, for those who are interested in the larger question of “authentic” historical performance practice, I strongly recommend Benjamin Bagby’s essay on “Reflections on the image of musical roots”. linked below.
+Finally, for those who are interested in the larger question of “authentic” historical performance practice, I strongly recommend Benjamin Bagby’s essay on “Reflections on the image of musical roots” linked below.
 Benjamin Bagby is the founder and director of the early music ensemble Sequentia.
-Ever since I was a little boy I've been a big fan of Benjamin Bagby and Sequentia and I was very pleased to discover this article of his.
-It is a little on the long side, but very much worth reading if this topic interests you; he articulates my own thoughts on the issue of "historical performance practices" more eloquently than I ever could.
+Ever since I was a little boy, I've been a big fan of Benjamin Bagby and Sequentia, and I was very pleased to discover this article of his.
+It is very much worth reading if this topic interests you; he articulates my own thoughts on the issue of "historical performance practices" more eloquently than I ever could.

 https://www.sequentia.org/biographies/background/reflections.html